 If I've previously been left with the impression that Maestro Morlot sounds a little too cautious on record (specifically with his Stravinsky series with this orchestra), this Dutilleux set is another matter altogether.
 It is just superlative.
 It features playing of the utmost accomplishment, refinement, effortless virtuosity and commanding dynamics.
 The strings in particular, have developed into a world-class group, with burnished, singing tone, unanimity of ensemble, precision of articulation, and a powerful body of sound.
 The magnificent solo playing from the principals in all sections, also, is beyond reproach.
-And there is no denying the accomplishment of Maestro Morlot in this, his crowning achievement so far (at least on record) with this orchestra.
-Dutilleux has never had a stronger, more understanding, capable and passionate champion than this.
+And there is no denying the accomplishment of Maestro Morlot in this, his crowning achievement (at least on record) with this orchestra.
+He certainly has a thorough understanding of this composer.

-Topping it off is atmospheric, yet very clear recorded sound on the symphony's own label.
-It captures the hall's acoustics superbly, at a perfect perspective, which is laid back behind the speakers in a most realistic way, but also more "present" than the old Delos recordings, providing thrilling impact.
-The acoustic is airier, with wide open spaces, expanding magnificently in crescendos.
+Topping it off is atmospheric, yet clear recorded sound on the symphony's own label, which captures the hall's acoustics superbly.
+It places the orchestra at a perfect perspective, which is layered back behind the speakers in a most realistic way, but also more open and "present" than the old Delos recordings, providing thrilling dynamic contrasts.

 Amazingly, these are "live" recordings.
 One would never know it simply by listening, as there is no audience noise whatsoever (they must have been so enthralled they forgot all about coughing), and mercifully, there is no applause.
 Amazing, too, simply because of the quality of the sound and the perfection of the playing.